 - Visit one of my favourite places in London, the Tower Bridge, which now has glass floors in the high level walkways to let you see down 42 meters to the river below!

 - Take in the view of all of London from the Shard from either of floors 68,69, or 72.
-And then please tell me all about it.-I’m dying to get up there!

 - Fire, war, and murder- the London Bridge has seen it all and at the London Bridge Experience you’ll take a journey through all the scariest bits of London’s history.
 Too scary for this wimp.